How to Improve Your Brain Health With Tasty Foods?

 We all know how our brains are very important for our survival.
 As the control center of the body, it is not only in charge of keeping your heart beating; it also allows you to move, feel, think, recollect experiences, and many others.

 Needless to say, this is why it is vital to keep your brain in the best working condition always.
 If not for anything, but to prevent Alzheimer’s disease, as it has been reported that more than 6 million Americans aged 65 and above have Alzheimer’s disease.
 You don’t want to be one of them, do you?
 It will surely feel good if you are say eighty and still have a sharp memory.

 However, a lot of people fail to realize that to improve their brain’s health; they have to pay attention to what they eat.
 Eating a brain-boosting diet can keep your cognitive abilities sharp always, regardless of how old you are.
-Here are some tasty foods you can add to your diet to improve your brain health.

 Yes, coffee!
 This shouldn’t be news to you.
 Studies have shown that the two main components in coffee (caffeine and antioxidants) can have positive effects on the brain’s health by reducing the risks of Alzheimer’s disease if taken often.
 The best effects were observed in adults who take 3-4 cups daily.

 Caffeine causes an increase in brain entropy.
 This in turn; increases alertness, improves mood and sharpens concentration.
 So if you are not a coffee drinker, now is a good time to start!